(1) How do I create an AUTOINCREMENT field.

 SQLite does not corrupt database files, except in the case of very rare bugs (see DatabaseCorruption) and even then the bugs are normally difficult to reproduce.
 Even if your application crashes in the middle of an update, your database is safe.
 The database is safe even if your OS crashes or takes a power loss.
-The crash-resistance of SQLite has been extensively studied and tested and is attested by years of real-world experience by millions of users.
+The crash-resistance of SQLite has been extensively studied and tested and is attested by years of real-world experience by billions of users.

 Your can use PRAGMA integrity_check to do a thorough but time intensive test of the database integrity.